SydneyJupiters/Mini-Projects/README.md

-# Welcome to the mini projects I feature on my Linkedin page.
+# Welcome to my mini projects that I work on duting my spare time